 Undergraduate and graduate students may be considered for financial assistance based on the number of credit hours enrolled for each term.
 If enrolled less than full-time, cost of attendance and aid may be pro-rated.

 For financial aid purposes, enrollment status is based on the following listed information.

 Cost of Attendance

-Each year the Financial Aid Office provides an estimated cost of attendance for the University.
-Cost of attendance is based upon tuition and fees, as approved by the Board of Visitors, housing, meals transportation and other expenses related to attending school.
+Each year, the Financial Aid Office provides an estimated cost of attendance for determining financial aid.
+The financial aid cost of attendance budget is based upon tuition and fees, as approved by the Board of Visitors, an average cost of room and board (meals), and an estimated cost for books and supplies, transportation, and miscellaneous expenses related to attending school.

 Notification of Awards

 Incoming freshmen are notified via U.S. mail and e-mail of their financial aid offer.
 Current students should check for award information online via MyNSU.
 In addition, Financial Aid sends various correspondences throughout the academic year to the student’s NSU email address.

 Federal Pell Grants are available to undergraduate students only and are administered by the Financial Aid Office.
 Eligibility is determined based on a Pell Grant chart that is published by the U.S. Department of Education.